eleven01team/e01_docs/README.md

 Developer has flexibility of creating the account in two ways.
 Those are:

 1. By entering the details
-  -a.
-After entering the details, click on “Confirm Email” button.
+      - After entering the details, click on “Confirm Email” button.
-  -b.
-Verify your registered email by clicking on the verification link.
+      - Verify your registered email by clicking on the verification link.
-  -c.
-Enter details on application page and click on the “Sign-up” button.
+      - Enter details on application page and click on the “Sign-up” button.
-  -d.
-User will be redirected to the landing page to access the content present in users portal and create applications.
+      - User will be redirected to the landing page to access the content present in users portal and create applications.

 *For **Login**, use the similar process but there won’t be any email verification